Shoulder Problems and Injuries

 - After 48 to 72 hours, if swelling is gone, apply heat and begin gentle exercise with the aid of moist heat to help restore and maintain flexibility.
 Some experts recommend alternating between heat and cold treatments.

-- Compression, or wrapping the injured or sore area with an elastic bandage (such as an Ace wrap), will help decrease swelling.
-Wear a sling for the first 48 hours after the injury, if it makes you more comfortable and supports your shoulder.
+- Wear a sling for the first 48 hours after the injury, if it makes you more comfortable and supports your shoulder.
 If you feel you need to use a sling for more than 48 hours, discuss your symptoms with your doctor.

 - Elevate the injured or sore area on pillows while applying ice and anytime you are sitting or lying down.
 Try to keep the area at or above the level of your heart to help minimize swelling.